vianasw/fashion-classifier/README.md

 A cartesian product is applied to every hyperparameter list of values to generate all possible combinations.
 The list of all possible combinations is randomized and the `--grid_size` argument limits the number of combinations to try.

+By launching Tensorboard with the same `--logdir` argument as `hparams_search.py`, you can visualize the train accuracy, cross entropy cost,and the data distribution of weights and biases as the model gets trained.
+It's very usefull to debug and compare the performance of the model with different hyperparameters.

 ## Data augmentation
 To reduce overfitting I've implemented two methods to synthetically generate more examples:

 * Random horizontal flip.
 * Random crop with resize.

-However, the LeNet model architecture was probably too shallow to absorb those new examples and it didn't help much to reduce overfitting.
+However, the LeNet model architecture was probably too shallow to absorb those new examples and it didn't help much with overfitting.

 ## Visualizations

 ## Results

-## Conclusion
+## Conclusions